hashicorp/design-system/website/docs/components/code-block/partials/code/component-api.md

     Used to control whether a copy button for copying the code/text content will be displayed.
   </C.Property>
   <C.Property @name="hasLineNumbers" @type="boolean" @default="true">
     Used to control display of line numbers.
+Note that due to technical limitations, if the `@value` changes dynamically the line numbers will fail to update.
   </C.Property>
   <C.Property @name="hasLineWrapping" @type="boolean" @default="false">
     Used to control line wrapping for lines of code.
 If `true`, lines of code will wrap to fit the available space.
 Otherwise, horizontal scrolling is enabled if lines overflow the available space.